tango-controls/tango-kernel-followup/2019-02-04/pending_issues.md

  - Shutdown the device server cannot be killed anymore from Astor

- - Units: A string unit property is missing to for standard unit label -- Check if already done and document it
+ - Units: A string unit property is missing to for standard unit label
+  - Tango Unitless vs not unit
+  - Check if already done and document it

 Documentation pending
 =====================